Unification of Neutrino-Neutrino and Neutrino-Antineutrino Oscillations: Introduction

-In order to investigate whether neutrino is the Dirac particle or the Majorana particle, several $0\nu\beta\beta$ decay experiments have been performed \cite{KamLAND-Zen:2016pfg, Alfonso:2015wka, Albert:2014awa, Agostini:2013mzu, Gando:2012zm, Elliott:2016ble, Andringa:2015tza}, however, we have not concluded yet.
-In the $0\nu\beta\beta$ decay, a neutrino changes to an anti-neutrino (the charge conjugation of neutrino and has an opposite chirality to neutrino) and the intermediate state relates to the $\nu_e \leftrightarrow \nu_e^c$ oscillations in atomic size.
-The probabilities for $\nu_e \leftrightarrow \nu_e^c$ oscillations have been calculated in the references \cite{Bahcall1978, Valle1981, Li1982, Bernabeu1983}.
-In the probabilities, only the CP even effect of the Majorana CP phases is included and the decay rates of particle and anti-particle have the same value because the flavor of neutrino does not change.
-On the other hand, it has been pointed out that the CP odd effect can be observed by the measurement of $\nu_{\alpha} \leftrightarrow \nu_{\beta}^c$ oscillations with different flavors $\alpha$ and $\beta$ \cite{Gouvea2003, Xing2013}.
+To investigate whether neutrinos are Dirac or Majorana particles, several $0\nu\beta\beta$ decay experiments have been conducted \cite{KamLAND-Zen:2016pfg, Alfonso:2015wka, Albert:2014awa, Agostini:2013mzu, Gando:2012zm, Elliott:2016ble, Andringa:2015tza}, but a definitive conclusion has yet to be reached.
+In the context of $0\nu\beta\beta$ decay, a neutrino transitions into an antineutrino (the charge conjugate of the neutrino, which has an opposite chirality), and the intermediate state is associated with $\nu_e \leftrightarrow \nu_e^c$ oscillations at atomic scales.
+The probabilities for these oscillations have been calculated in previous studies \cite{Bahcall1978, Valle1981, Li1982, Bernabeu1983}.
+In these calculations, only the CP-even effects of the Majorana CP phases are included, leading to equal decay rates for particles and antiparticles, as the flavor of the neutrino does not change.
+Conversely, it has been noted that the CP-odd effects could be observed through measurements of $\nu_{\alpha} \leftrightarrow \nu_{\beta}^c$ oscillations with different flavors $\alpha$ and $\beta$ \cite{Gouvea2003, Xing2013}.

-Here, we have some questions about the previous papers studied on the $\nu \leftrightarrow \nu^c$ oscillations.
-If we consider $\nu \leftrightarrow \nu^c$ oscillations in addition to $\nu \leftrightarrow \nu$ oscillations, the sum of the probabilities deviates from one because the unitarity holds within the framework of $\nu \leftrightarrow \nu$ oscillations only in the above previous papers.
-Furthermore, it was pointed out in ref. \cite{Li1982} that the probability of $\nu \leftrightarrow \nu^c$ oscillations is not equal to zero even if the baseline length is zero, so-called the zero-distance effect.
-This seems to be also inconsistent with the unitarity.
+We have some questions regarding previous studies on $\nu \leftrightarrow \nu^c$ oscillations.
+When considering $\nu \leftrightarrow \nu^c$ oscillations alongside $\nu \leftrightarrow \nu$ oscillations, the sum of the probabilities deviates from one, as unitarity holds solely within the framework of $\nu \leftrightarrow \nu$ oscillations, as indicated in earlier works.
+Additionally, reference \cite{Li1982} pointed out that the probability of $\nu \leftrightarrow \nu^c$ oscillations is not zero, even for a zero baseline length, leading to what is known as the zero-distance effect.
+This finding appears to contradict unitarity as well.